ltsz16/self-preparedness/README.md

 *   If home security system

-    *   Have ample coverage on all egresses (windows & doors)
+    *   Have ample coverage on all ingresses (windows & doors)

     *   System is working

 Phase III